 How things used to be:

-A long time ago, in the State of California, before Prop 13, public school music programs were MUCH better funded.
+A long time ago, in the State of California, before Prop 13, public school music programs were funded MUCH better.
 My public school offered music classes beginning in the 4th grade.
 There were group lessons for each instrument twice a week, we were also encouraged to seek private instruction outside of school, AND we didn’t play in the orchestra or band until we acquired the skills needed in order to be able to master the music we practiced and performed in our ensembles.
 This was the correct approach.
 The group lessons were very helpful in teaching us basics like note reading, correct fingerings and hand position, rhythmic fundamentals, articulation, and embouchure basics.
 My excellent elementary school music teacher was not a flutist, and he encouraged us to seek private lessons from a flutist because it is very easy to develop poor habits on the flute and it is very DIFFICULT to correct them once they are in place: this is very important.

 Back to my 4th grade class.
 By the time we got into the orchestra and band, which was before the end of the first year for some of us, we could already: